gildir/CS321-2018F-004/inventory.md

 ### User
 In order to intiate a sort on a player's inventory, use the keyword `sort`.
 Once initiated, the player will have the option to sort by three categories: name, weight, and price.
 After selecting the category, the player is then asked if they want to sort in an ascending order or descending order.
 ### Developer
 The sort feature has a few pieces to its code.
 When the player initiates a sort, the player will be prompted on their client to sort by categories and ascending or descending order.
-The input it then concatenated into one string of two letters as both the category and order are indicated by one letter each.
+The input is then concatenated into one string of two letters as both the category and order are indicated by one letter each.
 This string represents the mode of the sort and passes the string through the client to the sort method found in the Player class.
 If the user does not provide the correct format for sorting, the game will keep asking until it obtains valid inputs from the user.
 Name, price, and weight are sorted using their own comparator and can be found in the Player class.
 Name is sorted in lexicographical order based on java's String compareTo method.
 Both price and weight are sorted using normal means which are comparing the actual numerical values and using operators for comparison.